 Yet even though these verses function as literary equivalents, we don’t treat them as such.
 Generally speaking, the title of a given Torah portion is drawn from its incipit: the first (significant) word in its opening verse.
 It should come to us as no surprise, then, that the title of Noah’s Torah portion is “פרשת נח”—“the Torah portion of Noah.”
 What is strange, however, is that we do not call the Torah portion that recounts Isaac’s life “פרשת יצחק”—“the Torah portion of Isaac.”
 Instead we call it “פרשת תולדות”—“the Torah portion of generations.”
 That is inconsistent.
 Why the shift of emphasis?

 The answer, it seems, cuts to the heart of our analysis.
 Noah and Isaac both possess the potential to engage in tikkun olam; both are called upon to heal a fractured world.
 But the approaches they take as they embark upon this mission could not be more different.
-Noah wants to do it all himself, which is why he turns inward and invests all of his energies in the here-and-now.
-Isaac harbors no such desires.
+Noah tries to do it all himself.
+He does not solicit the aid of others.
+He turns inward, and invests all of his energies in singlehandedly accomplishing the task at hand.
+Isaac harbors no such ambitions.
 The patriarch understands that in order to leave an impact that endures, he must share his life’s work with others.
 Instead of beginning his own project, he continues his father’s; instead of rushing to complete it, he tackles the portion that he can handle and bequeaths the remainder unto his son.
 Unlike Noah’s story, then, Isaac’s story is not the story of one man.
 It is a story that spans generations.

 “Alone we can do so little,” Helen Keller once reflected—“but together we can do so much.”
 In an age when influence is measured by “likes,” “shares,” and “re-tweets,” the distinction between Noah and Isaac reminds us that our words and deeds do not need to “go viral” in order for us to create a legacy of lasting significance.
 The small acts of kindness, of service and of advocacy that we engage in are meaningful even if they do not “spread across the globe,” as Noah’s descendants did.
 Indeed, Isaac teaches us, the world is bettered not one country, but one family at a time.
 If we can model joy, modesty, commitment and selflessness in our private lives, and faithfully transmit these values unto posterity, then we have already become a part of something larger than ourselves.
 By building strong, nurturing relationships and placing God at their center—that, in the words of Tennessee Williams, is how we claim our “little piece of eternity.”